VadimBrodsky/scratchpad/_posts/2014-07-26-rename-files.md

----
-layout: post
-title: Rename File Extension of All Files in a Folder
+# Rename File Extension of All Files in a Folder
-category: snippet
-tags: bash
----

 ```bash
 for i in *.txt; do